Skip to content

 Because there are no drivers, you don't need to download or compile anything.
 Any device that can handle a high-speed serial connection is fine.
 This could be a full computer, like a Mac, Windows, or Linux machine, or a Raspberry Pi, Arduino, or almost anything else you want to use.
 You can write your pinball software in any programming language you want, with no wrappers or helper libraries needed.
-The FAST hardware platform handles all the hard work.
+The FAST hardware platform handles the hard work.
 You handle the fun parts!

 These docs are for software developers writing their own game framework from scratch!